pritam1620/codesoft-task1/README.md

 A personal portfolio website showcasing my skills, projects, and resume.
 It serves as a digital identity for my web development journey and highlights my achievements and experience.

-📸 Preview

-(Add a screenshot of your portfolio here once hosted)

----

 ✨ Features

 ✅ About Me section with a brief introduction